 Age: At least 16 years of age, but you must be at least 18 years of age to vote.

 Citizenship: Must be a United States citizen

-Residency: Must be a resident of a Rhode Island city or town where you wish to vote.
-You cannot vote for local candidates or issues until you have been registered at that address for 30 days.
+Residency: Must be a resident of the Rhode Island city or town where you wish to vote

-Mental Competency: Must not be legally declared mentally incapable by a court
+Mental Competency: Must not be legally judged mentally incompetent by a court of law

 OBTAINING A VOTER REGISTRATION FORM

 In person: Download the voter registration form and bring the completed form to your local board of canvassers.